 Wedding Photography in the Countryside, Devon

-Natalie.
+This bride.
 Amongst one of the most utterly amazing bride’s I’ve ever met.
 To say she is full of life and full of love is an understatement.
 When we first spoke on the phone we were already best friends.
 She has the ability not only to compose music (which is her career), but the ability to use words in the most powerful way that expresses just what she is thinking.
 As her writing makes you feel incredibly worthy, it was great to hear the vicar read out one of her emails to the congregation and give back some of that gratitude to her.
-It was one of my favourite moments from this wedding and I was thrilled to capture the reactions of Natalie with her two special men by her side; her dad and her Jon.
+It was one of my favourite moments from this wedding and I was thrilled to capture the reactions of the bride with her two special men by her side; her dad and her husband.
 Look out for that photo below.

 “HELLOOOOO FIONA!!!
 Photographer EXTRAORDINAIRE and all round STUPENDOUSLY BRILLIANT PERSON and FRIEND!!!!!!